 - And many more

-If you are considering lumbar disc surgery to relieve your lower back pain, contact the staff at Laser Spine Institute (LSI).
-At LSI, our internationally recognized team of expert spinal surgeons is at the forefront of endoscopic spine surgery as an alternative to open back surgery.
-During a minimally invasive endoscopic procedure at LSI, our surgeons use gentle lasers along with other instruments?to release nerves from impingement and alleviate pain without the lengthy rehabilitation or hospitalization usually associated with traditional surgery.
+If you are considering lumbar disc surgery to relieve your lower back pain, contact the staff at Laser Spine Institute.
+Our internationally recognized team of expert spinal surgeons is at the forefront of minimally invasive spine surgery as an alternative to traditional open back surgery.
+During a minimally invasive procedure at Laser Spine Institute, our surgeons use lasers along with other instruments to release nerves from impingement and alleviate pain without the lengthy rehabilitation or hospitalization usually associated with traditional open back surgery.

 To learn more about lumbar disc procedures, and to receive a free review of your MRI or CT scan, contact Laser Spine Institute today.